Email Penetration Testing Part – #1

 - Checking against Phishing and Spamming attacks

 - Check against CLSID Extension and VBS attachment Vulnerability

 Let's start with the first four steps of our objective.

 INTRODUCTION TO EMAIL SECURITY

-Everyone is using Internet and Email These days, that’s what gives Confidence to hackers as well.
-Attackers can find ways easily to compromise the security of Email Systems and access the user’s Sensitive Information.
+Everyone is using the internet and email these days, that’s what gives confidence to hackers as well. attackers can find ways easily to compromise the security of email systems and access the user’s sensitive information.

 COMMONLY USED EMAIL SERVICE PROTOCOLS

 |SMTP||25/TCP||Simple Mail Transfer Protocol, the standard for email transmission|

 |ESMTP||587/TCP||Extended or Enhanced SMTP, Used for Internet mail transfer such as Inter-server mail transfer or mail submission protocol|

 |SSMTP||465/TCP||Send only program that sends mail from a local computer to a mail server.|